Find Affordable College Courses

 New York, NY

-You’ll be in good company if you decide to attend New York University.
-It ranked #5 on our 2023 Best Value Visual & Performing Arts Doctor’s Degree Schools in New York list.
-Located in the city of New York, NYU is a private not-for-profit school with a very large student population.
+You’ll join some of the best and brightest minds around you if you attend New York University.
+The school came in at #5 on this year’s Best Value Visual & Performing Arts Doctor’s Degree Schools in New York list.
+Located in the city of New York, NYU is a private not-for-profit school with a fairly large student population.

 NYU graduate students pay an average of $38,206 in in-state tuition and fees each year.